Mouse

 Nest

-Mice like to build their nests with scraps of cloth, paper or other soft materials.
-The entire construction looks more like a loosely woven ball of about 4-6 inches (10-15 cm) in diameter.
+Mice love to build their nests from scraps of fabric, paper, or other soft materials.
+They resemble loosely woven balls and have a diameter of about 4-6 inches (10-15 cm).

 Fun Facts